 Are you struggling to pay your bills because you cannot work due to a disability?
 People who have worked in the past may be eligible to collect social security disability (SSD) insurance benefits while they are unable to work.
 Payroll deductions fund this insurance program, so receiving SSD benefits is not the same as applying for assistance.
 You may be eligible to receive SSD benefits if you are expected to be disabled for at least one year.

 SSD and SSI are two types of benefits that are often mixed up.
-You must understand each of these types of benefits to ensure that you are applying for the right kind.
-Failure to complete the appropriate paperwork associated with the benefits that you need can lead to major delays.
+You must understand each of them to ensure that you are applying for the right kind type of benefit.
+Failure to correctly complete the appropriate paperwork for the benefits that you need can lead to major delays.

-Are you dealing with the stress of struggling to pay your bills while you work through the complexity of the SSD benefits application process?
+If you are dealing with the stress of struggling to pay your bills while going through the complicated process of applying for SSD benefits, contact our law firm today.
 You may feel alone and frustrated, but the fact is that you have someone on your side.
-Consult with an experienced Miami SSD attorney who can guide you through applying for the benefits that you need.
+Consult with one of our experienced Miami SSD attorneys, and they can guide you through applying for the benefits that you need.